🛠️

 For example:

-• The snapshot is available at /Users/blah/xenon
+• The snapshot is available at /Users/blah/mainnet

 • You will set working_dir to equal ”/Users/blah”